gumballg/HikeOn-BackEnd/README.md

 # Hiking-Back API

 This is a rebuilt back end for a decoupled front end.
 This API takes advantage of Java, Spring Boot, and Maven.
 The application can make calls to this API which includes two models, users and trails.
+In our revision on this app we added a second model giving the users the option to save trails. https://hikeon.herokuapp.com/

 ## Getting Started